Table of contents

 Physical Safeguards: Securing the Hardware

 Physical safeguards focus on the physical security of the database servers.
-HIPAA mandates restricted access to the server room with robust security measures, proper environmental controls for server function, and secure disposal procedures for electronic devices that once stored ePHI.
+HIPAA mandates restricted access to the server room with robust security measures, proper environmental controls for server function, and secure disposal procedures for electronic devices that previously stored ePHI.

 Technical Safeguards: Protecting the Data Itself